avalanche-org/Gen-Assoc/index.md

 ##  Installation

-<span class="bg-info">Two versions of the tool are available  the CLI and the Webservice.</span>
+> Two versions of the tool are available  the CLI and the Webservice.

 ```diff